 Cardiology Division Overview

-Directed by Joseph A. Hill, M.D., Ph.D., the Division of Cardiology comprises a large group of nationally recognized faculty members with expertise in virtually all aspects of modern cardiovascular care and state-of-the-art research.
+Directed by James de Lemos, M.D., the Division of Cardiology comprises a large group of nationally recognized faculty members with expertise in virtually all aspects of modern cardiovascular care and state-of-the-art research.
 The team includes specialists in the management of all forms of heart disease, predisposing risk factors, and complications.
 UT Southwestern Medical Center cardiologists treat approximately 600 patients every month.

 We are a diverse community of cardiologists, cardiovascular scientists, and allied health professionals committed to the advancement of knowledge in cardiovascular biology, the practice of equitable, state-of-the-art, patient-centered care, and the cultivation of the next generation of leaders in cardiology.
 We strive for excellence in all we do by promoting an environment of diversity, equity, and inclusion across our division and by fostering a culture of collaboration that recognizes the importance of individual well-being.